 Starrett: the old style size 2 dial indicators have a small hole on the side of the bezel.
 You're supposed to be able to depress the bezel spring, which holds the bezel on, through this hole using a small pin.
 Crystals will need to be inserted with a crystal press.
 Good luck to you.
 If you get it just right it'll work.

 The oldest Starrett dial indicators, probably 1950's and earlier, had three screws on the side of the bezel.
 Remove these and don't lose them!
 The bezel lifts off but you will need a crystal press to insert the new crystal.
 When reassembling, make sure the small slots in the dial and the underlying spring, line up with the small tab inside the bezel.

 Teclock: the blue bezel of Model AI-921N rides on an o-ring and it can be pried off.
-Flat crystal #645 needs to be installed with a crystal press.
+The flat 53.8 mm diameter crystal needs to be installed with a crystal press.
 It may be hard to get the bezel to snap back onto the o-ring.
 Press down firmly and squarely with the palm of your hand.
 Newer versions of these indicators use he 54.6 mm diameter crystal.
 Some older versions had a small clamp which you can only see once you remove the back cover.
 You will have to loosen the screw just enough so that the clamp slides inwards, releasing the bezel.
 A small wire spring anchors the other side of the bezel.
 You may lose this spring if you are not cautious.
-If you need a new crystal for the Teclock indicator, send us the entire gage along with a check for $30 and we'll install the appropriate crystal for you (shipping included).
+If you need a new crystal for the Teclock indicator, send us the entire gage along with a check for $40 and we'll install the appropriate crystal for you (shipping included).
 That way you'll know you're getting the correct size.
 Otherwise, we make no guarantees that what you buy will fit.